orchetect/SettingsAccess/README.md

 ## Limitations

-**SettingsAccess** will only work **within a SwiftUI context**.
+- **SettingsAccess** will only work **within a SwiftUI context**.
 Which means it requires at least one SwiftUI view and for that view to be instanced and its body invoked.
 Which means it cannot simply be used globally.
 This is 100% an Apple-imposed limitation.
+- Due to SwiftUI limitations, `openSettings()` is not usable within a `menu`-based `MenuBarExtra`.
+In that context, the custom `SettingsLink` initializer may be used to run code before/after opening the `Settings` scene.

 ## Using the Package